nypl-openaudio/transcript-editor/project/pilot/pages/about.md

 # Contact Information

-Please direct any questions or comments about the Transcript Editor Sandbox to Willa Armstrong, Digital Projects Librarian at willaarmstrong@nypl.org.
+Please direct any questions or comments about the Open Transcript Editor Pilot to Willa Armstrong, Digital Projects Librarian at willaarmstrong@nypl.org.